Zechariah 6:1 -8

 FYI : Chariots with horses have been referred to in war and in judgment on nations [Is 66:15; Jer.
 47:3, 50:37; Ezek.
 23:24, 26:7-10; Joel 2:5].

-The chariot with the black horse is mentioned as going towards the north.
-The north, clearly this is associated with Babylon[Is.
+The chariot with the black horse is mentioned as going towards the north, which is associated with Egypt.
+The north is associated with Babylon [Is.
 14:13; Jer.
 6:1,22].
-To get there, you must go north through Damascus; crossing the Syrian desert is not an option.
-This horse has accomplished its mission to bring the angel’s Spirit to rest; Babylon was indeed at rest at this point.
+To get there, you must go north through Damascus, because crossing the Syrian desert is not an option.
+This horse has accomplished its mission to bring my Spirit to rest; Babylon was indeed at rest at this point.

 The chariot with the dapple horse is mentioned as going toward the south.
-The south has been traditionally associated with Egypt and at this time was ruled by the Medio-Persians.
+The south has been traditionally associated with Egypt, and at this time was ruled by the Medio-Persians.

 …”I have set before you, and you call them to mind among all the nations where the LORD your God has driven you, and return to the LORD your God, you and your children, and obey his voice in all that I command you this day, God will restore your fortunes, and have compassion upon you…… then the LORD your God will restore you…. bring you into the land which your fathers possessed…. make you more prosperous and numerous than your fathers… and the LORD your God will put all these curses upon your foes and enemies who persecuted you….” from Deut.
 30

-The eight visions of Zechariah have been a reminder that that those who have returned from Babylon.
+The eight visions of Zechariah have been a reminder that those who have returned from Babylon.
 While they have returned to the land, their return is conditional.
 It must be met with continual repentance and renewal of their sacred covenants.
 The Temple will be rebuilt, the priesthood restored, and Jerusalem will once again prosper.
 But always under the thumb of one Empire after another.
 Till 1948.

 Blessed is he who waits and comes to the thousand three hundred and thirty-five days.
 Dan.
 12:12